finanalyst/raku-pod-render/RenderPod.md

 Verbose causes information to be produced by the template handler and rendering subs.

 # Handling Declarator blocks
-Currently POD6 that starts with `|#` or `#=` next to a declaration are not handled consistently or correctly.
+Currently Rakudoc (POD6) that starts with `|#` or `#=` next to a declaration are not handled consistently or correctly.
 Declarator comments only work when associated with `Routine` declarations, such as `sub` or `method`.
 Declarator comments associated with variables are concatenated by the compiler with the next `Routine` declaration.

 `GenericPod` passes out the declaration code as `:code` and the associated content as <:contents>.
 It also **adds** the code to the `Glossary` page component, generating a `:target` for the link back.